• Skip to primary navigation

 Promote My Work with Art, But I’m a Scientist!?

 Leading Discoveries Cancer Research journal cover art health disparities Africa, by SayoStudioYou’ve likely lost your naivety many years ago and learned the cold hard truth of grant applications and funding.
 What you may not have considered, is how much images can help you gain funding.
 Not only can a science illustration explain your discoveries, but its novelty can be a jolt of energy.
 In other words, an excuse for people to pause and consider your work in a new light.
+The comic book stereotype of an emotionless scientist (laugh out loud 🙂 ), is far from true.

 Figures and Graphical Abstracts for Scientists